-We’ve been suckered! “there is no real difference between work and play – it’s all living” says Richard Branson
+Richard Branson recently said “there is no real difference between work and play – it’s all living” How profoundly true this statement is.

 I spent yesterday speaking at the excellent Business Leaders Group and the concept of where we work and how we work was a strong theme of discussion among the business leaders who I was fortunate to be sharing the day with.
 We discussed how so many businesses and leaders believe that people are only productive when sitting at a their desk and arriving on time to work from 9 to 5.